On product identities and the Chow rings of holomorphic symplectic varieties: Introduction

+Aspects of the $\S_\bullet$ filtration are discussed below in Section \ref{split_filtration}.
+We only notice here fleetingly that

-Thus for every $d$, Conjecture \ref{principal} and Theorem \ref{thm:applications} would place all codimension $d$ tautological classes in $\S_0 (CH^d (\M)).$ It is also known \cite{SYZ} that $\M$ admits Lagrangian constant-cycle subvarieties for the special cycle $c_\M$.
-The spreading principle then places these subvarieties in $\S_0 (CH^n (\M))$ for $n=m/2.$ We conjecture in Section \ref{sec: taut} that they are in fact tautological.
+Thus for every $d$, Conjecture \ref{principal} and Theorem \ref{thm:applications} would place all codimension $d$ tautological classes in $\S_0 (CH^d (\M)).$ It is also known (cf. \cite{SYZ}) that $\M$ admits Lagrangian constant-cycle subvarieties for the special cycle $c_\M$.
+We explain later, in Remark \ref{Lagrangian} of Section \ref{sec: taut}, that the spreading principle places these subvarieties in $\S_0 (CH^n (\M))$, for $n=m/2.$ We further conjecture there that Chow classes of Lagrangian constant-cycle subvarieties are in fact tautological.

 .1in

 As evidence for Conjecture \ref{principal}, we show:

 \begin{theorem} Let $X$ be a smooth projective $K3$ surface.
 Conjecture \ref{principal} holds for $\M = X^{[n]},$ the Hilbert scheme of $n$ points on $X$. \end{theorem}